Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 Golden Gate Bridge

-1. Watch sunrise at Battery Spencer.
+1. Watch the sunrise at Battery Spencer.
 This is a gorgeous way to start your day!
 (Marin Headland) ✅

 2. Find the Cypress Tree framing at Golden Gate Overlook (Presidio) ✅